 The types of events recorded by system components are predetermined by Windows.

-Follow these steps to modify the log path and back up logs:
+Perform the following steps to modify the log path and back up logs:

-In the left-side navigation pane of Event Viewer, click Windows Logs.
+- In the left-side navigation pane of Event Viewer, click Windows Logs.

 - Log path

-- Maximum log size
+- Maximum log size (KB)